daltontf/SportWarzSim/README.md

 #### Quirks that trickier to mitigate

 - Distance is direct "as the crow flies".
-This leads to quirks where teams in western Michigan are more loyal to Green Bay than they likely are.
-Around bodies of water is one place this occurs
+This leads to quirks where teams in western Michigan are more loyal to Green Bay or Milwaukee than they likely are.
+Around bodies of water is one place this kind of stuff occurs

 - A farther market may be easier to travel to.
 Springfield Missouri is closer to Kansas City than St. Louis, but has more Cardinals fans.
 Recently the Cardinal put a AA affiliate there but mostly because I-44.
 This is a bit mitigated by the having the AA team in the data.